 The next target is the case of $g=5$.
-In this case, it is known that there are two types of non-hyperelliptic curves; trigonal or not.
-For the trigonal case, we already studied a quintic model in $\mathbb{P}^2$ of a trigonal curve of genus $5$ in order to enumerate superspecial ones over small finite fields~\cite{trigonal}.
-Under some assumptions, we presented reductions of quintic forms defining trigonal curves of genus $5$, see \cite[Section 3]{trigonal} for details.
-The remaining case is that the curve is non-hyperelliptic and non-trigonal, and it is known that the curve is realized as the complete intersection of three quadratic hypersurfaces in $\mathbb{P}^4$ (cf.\ \cite[Chap.~IV, Example 5.5.3 and Exercises 5.5]{Har}).
-This case is quite more difficult than the hyperelliptic and trigonal cases, since we need so many parameters to give three quadratic forms in 5 variables.
-Although it is natural to reduce the parameters by using the natural action by $\PGL_5(K)$, it would be hopeless to give an efficient reduction in this way, since the group $\PGL_5(K)$ is huge and complicated.
+In this case, it is known that there are two types of non-hyperelliptic curves; trigonal or non-trigonal.
+For the trigonal case, we previously studied a quintic model in $\mathbb{P}^{2}_{K}$ of a trigonal curve of genus $5$ in order to enumerate superspecial ones over small finite fields~\cite{trigonal}.
+Under some assumptions, we presented reductions of quintic forms defining trigonal curves of genus $5$; see \cite[Section 3]{trigonal} for details.
+The remaining case considers that the curve is non-hyperelliptic and non-trigonal, and it is known that the curve is realized as the complete intersection of three quadratic hypersurfaces in $\mathbb{P}^{4}_{K}$ (cf.\ \cite[Chap.~IV, Example 5.5.3 and Exercises 5.5]{Har}).
+This case is significantly more difficult than the hyperelliptic and trigonal cases, since we need many parameters to define three quadratic forms in five variables.
+Although it is natural to reduce the parameters by using the natural action by $\PGL _{5}(K)$, it would be extremely hard to give an efficient reduction in this manner, since the group $\PGL _{5}(K)$ is large and complicated.

-\if 0 In this paper, we present an alternative parametrization of the space of canonical and non-trigonal curves of genus $5$, and with this parametrization we also give a method to enumerate those curves with many rational points.
-Specifically, \fi

-In this paper, we give a new effective parameterization of the space of canonical and non-trigonal curves of genus $5$.
-Specifically, it will be proved that any canonical and non-trigonal curve $C$ of genus $5$ is bi-rational to a sextic $C'=V(F)$ in $\mathbb{P}^2$.
-Note that, in most cases, $C'$ has five double points, or one triple point and two double points (in such a case we say that $C$ is {\it non-special}).
-We also show that the dimension of the space of non-special curves with fixed singularities is at most $12$, which is just(!) the dimension of the moduli space of curves of genus $5$.
-More precisely, the coefficients of $F$ have linear expressions in $12$ parameters, and the expressions can be all computed.
+In this paper, we propose an effective parametrization for the space of non-hyperelliptic and non-trigonal curves of genus $5$.
+Specifically, it will be proved that any non-hyperelliptic and non-trigonal curve $C$ of genus $5$ is bi-rational to a sextic $C'=V(F)$ in $\mathbb{P}^{2}_{K}$.
+Note that experimentally in most cases, $C'$ has five double points.
+In such a case, we say that $C$ is \textit{non-special}; see {Definition~\ref{def:generic}} (and {Lemma~\ref{lem:nonsp}}) for the rigorous definition.
+We also show that the dimension of the space of non-special curves with fixed singularities is at most $12$, which is precisely the dimension of the moduli space of curves of genus $5$.
+Specifically, the coefficients of $F$ have linear expressions in $12$ parameters, and the expressions can all be computed.